 - It becomes difficult to create a satisfactory relationship between precast members.

-- It is necessary to arrange special equipment to lift and move precast units.
+- Also necessary to arrange special equipment to lift and move precast units.

 - Not economical for short spans.